pioneers/PiElectrical/README.md

 ### Commit Message Format Conventions

-* Present Tense ("Reroute power traces on team flag" -- NOT "Rerouted power traces on team flag")
+* Present Tense ("Reroute power traces on team flag", not "Rerouted power traces on team flag")
-* No period at the end: ("Reroute power traces on team flag" -- NOT "Reroute power traces on team flag.")
+* No period at the end: ("Reroute power traces on team flag", not "Reroute power traces on team flag.")
 * Keep your message length to about one sentence.

 ### Merge Conflicts: What Do??